romeerez/orchid-orm/docs/src/guide/migration-commands.md

 # Migration commands

-After the migration tool, `rake-db`, was [set and configured](/guide/migration-setup-and-overview#setup), you can use it from a command line.
+Once migrations are [configured](/guide/migration-setup-and-overview#setup), you can use it from a command line.

 ## create and drop a database